Adeel-Bin-Asghar/employee-management/README.md

-Simple README.md for Your Project
 # Employee Management Web App (Node.js + MongoDB)

 This is a simple CRUD-based **Employee Management Application** built with **Node.js, Express, and MongoDB Atlas**.
-It is developed as part of the Coursera project requirement for **Apollonia Dental Practice**.

 ---